LucaCappelletti94/rls2fga/README.md

 | P10 | `ConstantBool` | `TRUE` / `FALSE` | Open (`[user:*]`) or closed (no access) |
 | — | `Unknown` | Unrecognised expression | Always emitted as `-- TODO [Level D]` |

-## Limitations

-The crate is not published on crates.io because the `sqlparser` dependency is tracked from a git branch, and crates.io forbids git dependencies in published crates.
-It is library only, with no CLI binary, so it must be called from Rust code.
-ABAC support is partial for pattern P7: policies with an attribute guard (`AND col = value`) are only partially translated, and the attribute condition becomes a `-- TODO [Level C]` comment.

 ## Policy Role Scope (`TO <role>`)

 When a `PostgreSQL` policy targets a specific role, for example `CREATE POLICY ...
 TO analyst USING (...)`, `rls2fga` preserves that scope.
 It adds role-scope relations in the generated model, adds a `pg_role` type with a `member` relation, and emits tuples that tie protected rows to `pg_role:<role>`.

-**Required runtime data:** you must load `pg_role#member` tuples that map users to `PostgreSQL` roles in your `OpenFGA` store.
+Required runtime data: you must load `pg_role#member` tuples that map users to `PostgreSQL` roles in your `OpenFGA` store.
 Without them, role-scoped policies will not match any user.

 ## License